dmitry-ivanov/laravel-testing-tools/README.md

 $this->seeArtisanOutput('Hello, World!');
 ```

-The path to the text file containing output can be provided:
+You can pass the path to the text file, containing output:

 ```php
 $this->seeArtisanOutput('correct.output.txt');